About Gen She

 Note from our founder

 Having worked for various tech companies and always being the only female on the team, I was compelled to personally reassess the lack of gender diversity in technology.
 While many companies have already addressed this with numerous diversity initiatives for recruiting more women, only 20% of women hold these tech jobs.
 While this bottom-up approach is essential, we remain far from achieving a gender balance in leadership positions and our general workforce.
-Worse, every day fewer women are starting their own companies due to a variety of factors stemming from an absence of moral support and guidance at a young age, understanding of entrepreneurial risks, and lack of resources to pursue an idea.
+Worse, every day fewer women and non-binary people are starting their own companies due to a variety of factors stemming from an absence of moral support and guidance at a young age, an understanding of entrepreneurial risks, and a lack of resources to pursue an idea.

 Culture shifts start from the top.
-I believe that if we approach this problem top-down as well, with a goal to have more women and non-binaries leading companies, the workplace culture will naturally shift towards improved diversity.
+I believe that if we approach this problem top-down as well, with a goal to have more women and non-binary people leading companies, the workplace culture will naturally shift towards improved diversity.
 With this approach, we can more rapidly attain gender balance in the workplace.

 In 2018, Generation She was founded under the name She Leads and hosted our first entrepreneurship makeathon at Snapchat HQ in Los Angeles.
 There is a lot of testing that goes into building a product.
 She Leads was our beta, and it went incredibly well.